influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/calendarEventSource.md

 withUserPayload(userPayload)
 ```

-UserPayload will be sent to sensor as extra data once the event is triggered
+"UserPayload will be sent to sensor as extra data once the event is triggered\n+optional\nDeprecated: will be removed in v1.5.
+Please use Metadata instead."
-+optional
-Deprecated: will be removed in v1.5.
-Please use Metadata instead.

 ## obj persistence